David-Lor/Docker-Python-Autoclonable-App/README.md

 ## ENV Variables & ARGs

-* (ARG) `USERNAME`: name of the user that is created on Dockerbuild to run the app with
 * `GIT_REPOSITORY`: URL of the remote Git repository to get the app from
 * `APP_NAME`: name of your app.
 This name is given to the directory where project is cloned on